 Oh, that’s also alcohol involved that that doesn’t help you with decision-making.

 No, but now you’re tired and you have alcohol in your system.

 And the next day, you feel like crap.
 So then you eat more junk food.

 Yeah.
-As well.
 Also because alcohol is almost like anti-fat storage chemicals.
-Like you, as soon as you’ve had alcohol, your body’s like, okay well, we can’t use our fat stores now.
+As soon as you’ve had alcohol, your body’s like, okay well, we can’t use our fat stores now.
 So you know, if you are trying to lose weight, cutting down your alcohol will probably also be very effective.
-Um, don’t think: “okay, I can drink every night, I just need to exercise harder.”
+Don’t think: “okay, I can drink every night, I just need to exercise harder.”
 That doesn’t work that well.
 You have to put in a lot more effort to get even a tiny result, where just avoiding alcohol will give you a much bigger boost in your weight loss efforts.

 Yeah.
 So yeah, those are our thoughts on diet and exercise for today.

-So yeah, I would rather go out and get your diet sorted and exercise for fun and don’t go and kill yourself in the gym.
+So yeah, go out and get your diet sorted and exercise for fun and don’t go and kill yourself in the gym.

 Life’s too short, and it may just shorten your life.